Skip to content

 SteelShield Plugin in Unreal Editor

-After confirming the plugin is enabled, you will need to add it as a dependency of your project.
+After confirming the plugin is enabled, you need to add it as a dependency of your project.
 You can do that by editing your *.build.cs file to include the following

 csharp